rust-unofficial/too-many-lists/src/fifth-stacked-borrows.md

 They grabbed the book from Hamslaw and checked the cover.
 Indeed, the word "Peace" had been scratched out and replaced with "Feet".
 Michiel was mortified.
 This was clearly the worst moment of their life.

-They feel to their knees and stared blankly at the bookcase.
+They fell to their knees and stared blankly at the bookcase.
 How could this have happened?
 They had checked the cover only a moment ago!

 And then they saw a bit of motion in the bookcase.
 It was a tiny man.
 A tiny many with the angriest scowl Michiel had ever seen.
 The tiny man flipped Michiel off and mouthed the words "no one will believe you" and disappeared back between the books.